metabarcoding/obitools4-doc/content/docs/principles/_index.md

   classDef obitools fill:#99d57c
 {{< /mermaid >}}

 If nothing is specified, the UNIX system connects standard input to the terminal keyboard and standard output to the terminal screen.
-So if you run the `obiconvert' command in your terminal without any arguments, it will appear to stop and do nothing, when in fact it is waiting for you to type something on the keyboard.
+So if you run the {{< obi obiconvert >}} command in your terminal without any arguments, it will appear to stop and do nothing, when in fact it is waiting for you to type something on the keyboard.
 To stop it, just press *Ctrl+D* to indicate the end of input.

 ## Specifying the input data